alfonsograziano/a2ha/README.md

 ## Overview

-Are you tired of being pinged multiple times per day on Slack, email, phone etc by your coworkers, stakeholders and random people requesting your input and support?
-Now imagine a world where an AI agent running in the cloud has your contacts and can reach out to ask for support.
-Do you think it's a nightmare?
-You might ctually be right, but it's worth trying it anyway :D

 This project demonstrates a human-in-the-loop workflow where an AI agent (built with Mastra) can pause its execution, request help from a human agent, and automatically resume when the human responds.
 The system uses the A2A protocol to bridge the gap between automated AI agents and human oversight.